abbas-roholamin/abbas-roholamin/README.md

 # Hi, I'm Abbas! 👋
-A full-stack developer, especially front-end, adept at building performant web applications and turning designs into functional websites.
-Passionate about learning new technologies, and has a growth mindset.
+A full-stack software engineer adept at building high-performance web applications and converting designs into functional websites.
+Committed to continuous learning and a growth mindset.

-👩‍💻 I'm currently working on WriteBox<br>
+👩‍💻 I'm currently working on Exress Teile<br>
-🧠 I'm currently learning JAVASCRIPT related techs<br>
+🧠 I'm currently learning JAVASCRIPT-related techs<br>
 🦸‍♀️ I'm looking to collaborate on open-source projects as I can<br>
 💬 Ask me about JAVASCRIPT<br>
 🎯 Become a JAVASCRIPT expert<br>